-Avoiding BPA: A component of plastic, BPA has recently been shown to induce mitochondrial dysfunction, causing oxidative stress.[ref]
+Avoiding BPA: A component of plastics, BPA has recently been shown to induce mitochondrial dysfunction, causing oxidative stress.[ref]
 BPA is also linked to depression and anxiety in children.[ref]
 Read more about BPA, genetics, and avoiding BPA.

 Give blood (if you have high iron): For some people with high iron, giving blood improves mood.
 Check your HFE genes for mutations related to hemochromatosis.

 Talk with your doctor about ketamine administration: Ketamine administration by a professional rapidly reverses depression for some people.
 An animal study shows that this is linked to reversing mitochondrial dysfunction.
 Ketamine – in rats – reverses the mitochondrial respiratory chain dysfunction seen in a chronic mild stress model of depression.[ref]

 I want to be up-front about just touching on part of a huge topic.
 A lot is missing from this article.